garage-education/hadoop-map-reduce/src/main/java/mr04/custom_writable/README.md

 # Lab Goal

-In this lab, we will implement `Hadoop Create Custom Key Writable`
+In this lab, we will Create `Custom Key Writable` in Hadoop MapReduce.

 # Problem Background